 Age Concern East Grinstead became a company limited by guarantee on 8 September 2008.
 The assets of the original unincorporated association were transferred into the private limited company on 1 October 2009.

-The organisation is now known formerly as Age UK East Grinstead & District and is run by an Executive Committee and Chief Officer, with a team of twenty three staff and twelve volunteers.
+The organisation is now known formerly as Age UK East Grinstead & District and is run by an Operations Manager, with a team of twelve staff and about forty volunteers.